Glimpse of Hoskote lake

 Back to focussing on the green colours in the image, especially towards the north of the lake where the colour turns more lighter has the potential of storing carbon relatively faster than other regions.
 As per the scale it is measured up to 0.8 tonnes of Carbon per hectare per year.
 Although this region might not be in hectares but it gives us information that its storage rate is higher than its surroundings.

-Remaining images tell the story more about the role of microorganisms.
+Remaining images tell the story more about the role of the protagonists, microorganisms.
 For instance, Carbon Use Efficiency (above image) tells how efficiently microbes transform the soil carbon into organic biomass.
 You see bluish-green colours right on the north of the lake (same patch as we had focussed in previous images) which falls from middle to few bars on the right of the scale.

 Perhaps the most important image of all, Microbial Moisture Response Index indicates how well microbes are responding to the given moisture conditions in the region.
 In this case not only on the north of the lake but the pale blue colour is spread uniformly to further north.